himanshig05/Hotel_Management_System/README.md

-# Hotel_Management_System
+# Hotel Management System

-This application has been developed for hotel desk management, For booking the customers into the hotel, to keeping their record check-in and check-out and also perorming cashier activities.
-So it starts with a sign up and login page and a hotel manager can create an account for their hotel from their local storage has been used to save data .
-This application uses HTML,CSS and Bootstrap framework for the frontend , and Javascript for the functionality purposes.
+**Overview**

+This application is designed to streamline hotel desk management by handling customer bookings, check-in and check-out processes, and cashier activities efficiently.
+It provides a user-friendly interface for hotel managers to manage reservations and track guest records seamlessly.

+**Features**<br>
+User Authentication: Secure sign-up and login functionality for hotel managers.<br>
+Hotel Registration: Managers can create and manage their hotel's profile.<br>
+Booking System: Allows efficient customer check-in and check-out management.<br>
+Record Management: Stores guest details, ensuring easy retrieval and tracking.<br>
+Cashier Operations: Facilitates billing and payment processing.<br>
+Local Storage Support: Utilizes local storage to save and manage data persistently.<br>

+**Technology Stack**<br>
+Frontend: HTML, CSS, and Bootstrap for responsive and intuitive UI design.<br>
+Functionality: JavaScript for handling dynamic interactions and logic.<br>
+This application provides an efficient solution for small to mid-sized hotels, enhancing operational efficiency and improving customer service.<br>